elastic/beats/heartbeat/README.md

 ### Update

-Each beat has a template for the mapping in elasticsearch and a documentation for the fields which is automatically generated based on `etc/fields.yml`.
+Each beat has a template for the mapping in elasticsearch and a documentation for the fields which is automatically generated based on `fields.yml`.
-To generate etc/heartbeat.template.json and etc/heartbeat.asciidoc

 ```
 make update